arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 The elements 1 and 4 both repeated only one time, that means same number of occurrences should return `false`

-## Approach 1: Brute force approach or element counting
+## Approach 1: Using dictionary

 We will discuss two approaches to solve this problem.
-Initially we will start with brute force approach.
+Initially we will solve it with using dictionary.

 The basic approach one can try is to:-